brettvanderwerff/LabManager/README.md

 # TimeManager

 A website for managing timers during biological experiments.
+I made it just to get more experience with CSS, Javascript, Bootstrap, SQLalchemy, and managing a user base.
  Can be set up on linux by following these steps:

 1. Clone the repo and navigate to the top level folder.
 2. Install dependencies by running `$pip install -r requirements.txt`